 One of Thailand's trendiest hotels has an explicit fondness towards books and bold contemporary design.
 The Library has a beachfront location on the country's second-largest island.
 Koh Samui is known for its palm-fringed beaches, coconut groves, and lush, mountainous rainforests.

 The hotel's buildings are structured just like a book.
-Dominant black and white colors with a hint of red representing the suspense, and the squared openings in the facades as new chapters in the storyline.
+The dominant black and white colors with a hint of red represent the suspense, while the squared openings in the facades represent new chapters in the storyline.
 Another quirky detail is the human-like statues with books in their hands scattered around the hotel's premises.
 The Lib library has a collection of over 1,400 books and movies.

 If you are planning for an active holiday, one of the highlights is the limestone caves of Ang Thong Marine National Park.
 It's a magical, 42-island archipelago marine park in the Gulf of Thailand.